11ty/11ty-website/docs/data-computed.md

 We put a lot of work into making this feature as easy to use as possible.
 Most of these details shouldn’t matter to you as it should Just Work™.
 But here’s a few things we thought of already and handle in a good way:

-* You can put `eleventyComputed` anywhere in the Data Cascade: Front Matter, any Data Files (you could even make an `eleventyComputed.js` global data file if you wanted to set this for your entire site).
+* You can put your `eleventyComputed` values anywhere in the Data Cascade: Front Matter, any Data Files (you could even make an `eleventyComputed.js` global data file if you wanted to set this for your entire site).
-* Reference any of the existing data properties (including [ones created by Eleventy like `page`](/docs/data-eleventy-supplied/)).
+* You can read and use any of the existing data properties (including [ones created by Eleventy like `page`](/docs/data-eleventy-supplied/)).
   * You can use *or* set `permalink` in `eleventyComputed` and it will work (`permalink` is a top-level special case computed property anyway).
+Setting other [special Eleventy data keys](/docs/data-configuration/) are not yet supported.
 * You can use a computed property that depends on other computed properties (just reference them like they were any other property `data.propName` and ⚠️ **not** `data.eleventyComputed.propName`)
   * The order of the keys in the object doesn’t matter—we smartly figure out what order these should be computed in.
   * We will let you know if you have circular references (`key1` uses on `key2` which uses `key1` again)
+  * When we calculate the dependency graph for your variable references, we may get it wrong if your references to other computed properties are nested inside of conditional logic.
+Read more at [Declaring your Dependencies](#declaring-your-dependencies).
 * You can use a nested object of any depth.
 It can mix, match, and merge with the standard (non-computed) data.
 This will always do deep merging (independent of your [Data Deep Merge configuration](/docs/data-deep-merge/)).
 * You can reuse _and_ override properties at the same time.
 In the following example `key` will have `This Is My Key` as its value.
 {% raw %}